roaked/roaked.github.io/content/docs/2code/3sint/_index.md

 The initial step towards obtaining meaningful results involves preprocessing the available data.
 Determining which features to utilize for further division into training and testing sets was a crucial decision point, expounded upon in the following section. **How were these features selected?**

+A thorough study was conducted employing statistical methods to assess the variability within each feature's dataset.
+Features demonstrating minimal variation, essentially stagnant in their values, were deemed non-contributory and subsequently excluded.
+Once these less informative features were removed, attention shifted to observing how these features varied between fake and true news samples. **Four specific linguistic features** were ultimately chosen, drawing from both statistical analysis and intuitive considerations.

+Two distinct datasets were created: one encompassing all *21 features* and another featuring *only the selected linguistic features*.
+Throughout the project, these sets were compared, and the resultant differences were discussed.
+It was anticipated that utilizing a mere four features, compared to the full 21, might yield inferior outcomes due to the reduced dataset facilitating the differentiation between fake and genuine news.

+Consideration for computational resources remained pivotal.
+The project emphasized optimizing computational efficiency, recognizing that certain models, such as clustering or neural networks, could demand substantial computation power.
+Maintaining a balance between model complexity and computational demand was crucial.
+Efficiency was prioritized without compromising noticeable accuracy outcomes.

+Finally, acknowledging the variance in model results across simulations and the potential for parameter customization, efforts focused on identifying optimal parameter values for maximizing accuracy within each model.
+This iterative approach aimed to fine-tune model parameters for improved performance, considering the inherent variability in results across different simulations.